sitamgithub-MSIT/modernbert-litserve/README.md

 - Python (for the programming language)
 - PyTorch (for the deep learning framework)
 - Hugging Face Transformers Library (for the model)
-- LitServe (for the web application)
+- LitServe (for the serving engine)

 ## Getting Started

 To get started with this project, follow the steps below:

 1. Run the server: `python server.py`
+2. Upon running the server successfully, you will see uvicorn running on port 8000.
+3. Open a new terminal window.
-2. Sending requests: `python client.py`
+4. Run the client: `python client.py`

 Now, you can see the output of the model based on the text input.
 The model will predict the masked word in the sentence.